noefp/easy_gdb/README.md

 The variable `$expr_menu` can be enabled in the configuration file to activate a link to the datasets information, which will display the information from all the datasets based on the information in the JSON file.

+Dataset description PHP files should be placed in `egdb_custom_text/custom_pages/expr_datasets/`.
+Expression images should be placed in `egdb_images/expr/`.

 ##### Gene version lookup